Kyronne/OpenAI-Assistant/README.md

 Create a website with multiple AI prompt options with them layed out as button options at the top of the page.

-4 options - wellbeing, find something to do?, copywriting, recipe helper.
+4 options - wellbeing, find something to do?, day planner, quick recipe helper.

-Nice to have a picture prompt as well.